DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/intro.md

 The story goes like this.
 We are developing an ecommerce website to sell various dog-related gear.
 Our team is growing steadily, and despite our legacy infrastructure, we start to extract some microservices out of our monolithic application.
-With time, the various applications and their teams grow.
+With time, the various services and their teams grow.
 And from time to time, deployments don't go as planned because some changes impact the other services in some unexpected ways.
 In this scenario, we will keep things simple, but I imagine this is something you should be able to relate to your current position.